 7 Small (But Big) Ways to Beat Depression Every Time

 Oftentimes, the smallest things can make the biggest difference in life.
-This is never truer than when you’re battling depression.
+This is never truer than when you’re battling depressions.
 Many steps you take may seem small and inconsequential, but they can have a massive positive impact on your life.
 Here are 7 small (but big) ways to beat depression every time:

 Meditation has been used as a natural method of fighting depression for centuries.
 Meditating for as little as 10 minutes a day can have huge benefits.
-It helps to clear your mind, organise your thoughts, balance your mood, and will give you a positive and patient platform upon which to move forward.
+It helps to clear your mind, organize your thoughts, balance your mood, and will give you a positive and patient platform upon which to move forward.
 Not only will your problems seem more manageable, but your future stresses won’t have the same impact as your old ones.

 We’ve all heard the phrase “Healthy body, healthy mind”, and there’s a lot of truth behind it!
 Exercise is regularly touted as a fantastic solution for the symptoms of depression.
 Although the thought of exercising can seem intimidating and arduous to someone suffering from depression, it’s easier and more fun than you’d think.
 There is a huge variety of ways to exercise, and doing something as simple as a 30-minute walk a day can improve your mental health enormously.